darcydriscoll/retention-clipper/README.md

 # retention-clipper

 This script takes a .csv file of a YouTube video's absolute audience retention over time, then finds the timestamps where viewer retention is higher or more stable than usual.
+It visualises these timestamps on a line graph and prints them to a text file.

 ## Ex.
 1: Low retention